Memory questions make up 25% of science questions on the MCAT.

 We’ve all done it – ordering ourselves to focus, which is essentially trying to control what you think about.

-Our main motive when we try to control our thoughts when studying and tell ourselves to focus, is to remember what we’re reading or listening to...
+Our main motive when we try to control our thoughts and tell ourselves to focus, is to remember what we’re reading or listening to...

-Majority start taking non-stop notes in hopes that the note-taking will help them remember it.
+Majority of students start taking non-stop notes in hopes that the note-taking will help them remember it.

 But top scorers know that the way we UNDERSTAND effectively and absorb information most efficiently, is not by transcribing notes word-to-word...

-It’s by the way you think about the thing you want to remember.
+It’s by the way you think about the ideas you want to remember.